ReStartQ/anicour/README.md

 <p align="center"><a href="#"><img src="https://github.com/ReStartQ/anicour/blob/main/images/readme/AniCourNews3.png" alt="Hello" /></a></p>
 <p align="center"><a href="#"><img src="https://github.com/ReStartQ/anicour/blob/main/images/readme/AniCourNewsAdvanced.png" alt="Hello" /></a></p>

-## Download
+## Download and Installation

 You can download the app [here](https://github.com/ReStartQ/AniCour/releases).
 Check for the latest version.
 <br>

 1. Download the setup file from the latest release and install it on your computer.